Greetings and Thanks for Visiting

 Ham Club Memberships

 I belong to a couple of clubs around Chicagoland, and enjoy eyeball QSOs with fellow hams.
-Currently, I am a member of The Hamfesters Club (out of Crestwood, IL), the 220 MHz “Good Guys” Club (out of Chicago), and the MetroDX Club (out of Tinley Park, IL).
-I am also a member of the ARRL.
-I wish I could get out a bit more than I do, but the day job and family life keeps me pretty busy, and ham radio is a hobby–but one I certainly do enjoy.
-I hope to get further involved as time goes on.
+Currently, I am a member of The Hamfesters Club (out of Orland Park, IL), the 220 MHz Good Guys Club (out of Chicago), and the MetroDX Club (out of Tinley Park, IL).
+Of course, I am also a CWops member and a member of the ARRL through which I serve as a volunteer examiner, as I also do with the W5YI and the Laurel VEC.

 If you hear me out there, please give me a call.
 I’d love to meet you.
 Also, check me out on QRZ.